ably/ably-dotnet/README.md

 ### Getting presence history

 Getting presence history is similar to how message history works.
-You get back `PaginatedResult<PresenceMessage>` and can navigate or iterate through the page
+You get back `PaginatedResult<PresenceMessage>` and can navigate or iterate through the page:

 ```csharp
 var presenceHistory = await channel.Presence.HistoryAsync();